reza1mahb/celestia.org/src/pages/markdown-pages/learn/modular blockchains for beginners-modular blockchains for beginners.md

 We can’t forget that monolithic chains were a big first step.
 They showed us that you could build all sorts of new applications using blockchains.
 Once people started building and using apps on them, they ran into some difficulties.

-- You can’t build anything you like.
+- **You can’t build anything you like**.
 Sharing space on someone else’s blockchain limits what you can build for your app.
-- Expensive apps.
+- **Expensive apps**.
 High fees can creep up, making apps unaffordable.
-- Access isn’t open to all.
+- **Access isn’t open to all**.
 Raising capacity usually means fewer people can afford to check that the network is running correctly.

 Many of these difficulties make monolithic blockchains difficult to use or miss the reasons why we use blockchains in the first place.